Closed exact categories of modules over generalized adic rings. Part 1: The bounded case

-Therefore, if $M$ is pseudocanonical, $M^{A,\square,\un}$ (resp. $M^{(A,\un)}$) is pseudocanonical, as well. \item If $M$ is pseudocanonical $M^{A,\square,\un}$ (resp. $M^{(A,\un)}$) is the set of functions $x : A \to M$ (resp. which tend to $0$ along the filter of cofinite subsets of $A$) equipped with the topology of uniform convergence on $A$.
+and $M^{(A,\un)}$ is the set of $(x_\alpha)_\alpha \in M^A$ such that, for any $J \in \cP(k)$, $x_\alpha \in \cl_{M}(JM)$ for almost all $\alpha$'s.
+Moreover, \beq (\ol{JM})^A \cap M^{(A,\un)} = \cl_{M^{A,\square,\un}}(J M^{(A,\un)}) = \cl_{M^{(A,\un)}}(J M^{(A,\un)})\;. \eeq Therefore, if $M$ is pseudocanonical, $M^{A,\square,\un}$ (resp. $M^{(A,\un)}$) is pseudocanonical, as well. \item If $M$ is pseudocanonical $M^{A,\square,\un}$ (resp. $M^{(A,\un)}$) is the set of functions $x : A \to M$ (resp. which tend to $0$ along the filter of cofinite subsets of $A$) equipped with the topology of uniform convergence on $A$.
 Equivalently, we may identify $M^{(A,\un)}$ with the completion of the $k$-module of functions $x: A \to M$ with finite support in the topology of uniform convergence on $A$. \item The discussion of the previous point $2$ of this remark applies in particular to $M=k$ which is always pseudocanonical.
 So, for any (small) set $A$, $k^{(A,\un)}$ is pseudocanonical.
-When $k$ is clop, this also applies to $I \in \cP(k)$, equipped with the subspace topology of $I \subset k$, because in this case $\{\ol{JI}\}_{J \in \cP(k)}$ is a filter basis of $\cP(I)$, \ie $I$ is a pseudocanonical or, equivalently, a clop $k$-module (see Remark~\ref{pseudocan2}). \een \end{rmk} \begin{prop} Let $A$ be any set, $k \in \cCRu$, $M \in \cCLMpscan_k$.
+When $k$ is clop, this also applies to $I \in \cP(k)$, equipped with the subspace topology of $I \subset k$, because in this case $\{\ol{JI}\}_{J \in \cP(k)}$ is a filter basis of $\cP(I)$, \ie $I$ is a pseudocanonical or, equivalently, a clop $k$-module (see 3 of Remark~\ref{barrpscan}). \een \end{rmk} \begin{prop} Let $A$ be any set, $k \in \cCRu$, $M \in \cCLMpscan_k$.
 Then~: \ben \item

 \item